-Factoring is the provision of finance for a business based on it’s sales ledger.
+Factoring is the provision of working capital finance for a business based on it’s sales ledger.
 A business would assign (effectively sell) their unpaid sales invoices to the factoring company in return for immediate cash.

 Unpaid outstanding invoices have a financial value locked inside.
 Having sold goods or performed a service a company often has to wait a considerable time for the customer to pay.
 This could be any time from 30 days up to 90 days or more in some cases.